apache/incubator-weex-site/source/guide/index.md

 ### Write Once, Run Everywhere

-Yes, Weex can build for Android, iOS, and Web from a single codebase.
+Yes, Weex can build for Android, iOS, and Web apps from a single codebase.

 Using the same source code across different platforms can dramatically increase development productivity and simplify the testing, building, and publishing processes.
 On this basis, Weex can combine the front-end's packaging and testing process with the mobile's publishing and monitoring system to improve development efficiency.